sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/testing.md

 A Sourcegraph instance does not need to be running, because all backend interactions are stubbed.

+To run a specific web app integration test for the debug mode:

+1. Run `sg start web-standalone` in the repository root to start serving the development version of the application.
+2. Run `yarn test-integration:debug PATH_TO_THE_TEST_FILE_TO_DEBUG`

-See the above sections for how to debug the tests, which applies to both integration and end-to-end tests.
+See the above sections for more details on how to debug the tests, which applies to both integration and end-to-end tests.

 #### Writing integration tests